drausin/libri/deploy/cloud/README.md

 `terraform.tfvars` and re-apply

     ./libri-cluster.sh apply /path/to/clusters/my-cluster

-or, when using minikube,

-    ./libri-cluster.sh apply /path/to/clusters/my-cluster --minikube

 If the change you've applied involves the Prometheus or Grafana configmaps, you have to bounce the service manually (since configmaps aren't a formal Kubernetes resources) to pick up the new config.
 Do this by just deleting the pod